brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 Time of Year
 ------------

 I hiked in August.
-I think August is a good compromise between good weather (i.e. not too cold, reasonably dry) and low bugs.
+I think August is a good compromise between weather (i.e. not too cold, reasonably dry) and low bugs.

 Another side-benefit of August on the LT is that you start directly in the midst